vitor0p9f/dockerized-dev-environment/README.md

       ```
     </details>

 5. Run the `devE build` command.
-You'll need
+You'll need to execute this command only to build your container.
+You must use `devE` to start the environment.

 ## Create development environments with nix-shell and Direnv